codeTrackLift/xchange/README.md

  ***Try Demo:*** [https://codetracklift.github.io/xchange/](https://codetracklift.github.io/xchange/)

-The development timeframe for this React App was about 2 weeks, and was completed about 6 months into myCodingJourney.
+The development timeframe for this project was 10 days, and was completed about 6 months into myCodingJourney.

 >**Skills Utilized**:
 <ol>